Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Use a Trusted CA: Always purchase your SSL certificate from a reputable Certificate Authority like DigiCert, GlobalSign, or Let’s Encrypt.
+- Use a Trusted CA: Ensure your SSL certificate is issued by a reputable Certificate Authority like DigiCert, GlobalSign, or Let’s Encrypt.

 - Avoid Self-Signed Certificates: While self-signed certificates are free, they are not trusted by browsers.
-Opt for a CA-issued certificate instead.
+Invest in a proper SSL certificate.

 What It Means:

-SSL certificates have a validity period, typically ranging from 1 to 2 years.
-If your certificate expires, browsers will flag your site as insecure.
+SSL certificates have an expiration date.
+If your certificate has expired, browsers will flag your site as insecure.

 Causes: